hamsternz/audio_distortion/README.md

 NOTE: Something is up with the capture volume - the driver reports different max and min values than it seems to use.
 This may also be a bug.

 5. Numbers will be displayed, and "graph.ppm" will be written.

+Look in main() to change the test frequency

 ## Optimizing the result